gillianassi/Portfolio/src/markdown/Research/CUDAProgramming.md

             <img class="rounded-3xl shadow-xl"  src="https://ik.imagekit.io/gillianassi/Research/CUDA/Figure6_4_We81GgwEf.png?updatedAt=1745996064995" alt="Figure 6.4: SumReductionKernelLessDivergence"  width="auto" />
         </div><br>
         <p>
-            The main imprvement we can add to this is, similarly to the optimisation for 6.2, <b>halving the number of threads</b> in the configuration parameters.
+            The main improvement we can add to this is, similarly to the optimisation for 6.2, <b>halving the number of threads</b> in the configuration parameters.
 Since only the lower half of threadIdx.x values ever participate, we only need to launch half of it.<br>
         </p>
     </div>
 </div>